 Automotive Service Educational Program (A.S.E.P.) - 310L

-- Acquire the job-specific skills of an apprentice designed according to ministry guidelines and specialized General Motors training
+- Acquire the job-specific skills of an apprentice designed according to Ontario College of Trades (OCOT) guidelines and specialized GM training.

-- Learn about major automotive assemblies, engines, running gear, chassis, electrical and fuel systems
+- Major automotive assemblies, engines, running gear, chassis, electrical and fuel systems.

 This program covers all in-class training for this apprenticeship.